 You’ll eventually reach a fork.
 Turn left for a walk through a forest and more waterfalls.
 Then you’ll land at a boat dock for the return trip.
 Or turn right if you have more time and want to continue hiking.

-Practical Information and Tips for Visiting Plitvice Lakes National Park
+Practical Guide & Tips for Visiting Plitvice Park

 1. Opening Hours